solidify-project/engine/_help/src/Pages/folders-structure/data.md

 {{ Data.FoldersStructure.data.template01 }}
 ```

-Finally, the html, rendered by Solidify Engine, will look like this:
+Finally, the html rendered by Solidify Engine will look like this:

 ```
 <ul>